gwire/tech-notes/macOS_gripes.md

 * I almost always want Finder windows to be an icon view with auto-snap-to-grid and to reflow to window width.
 Currently not supported.

+## Safari

+* Via "Manage Website Data" there's often a database that will spntaneously reappear in the list after being removed.
+(Needs to be deleted via `~/Library/Safari/Databases` )